selfage/element/README.md

 ## Overview

 Written in TypeScript and compiled to ES6 with inline source map & source.
 See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
-Provides a simple factory to create HTML elements/tags, and a few most-common wrappers around basic HTML elements/tags, promoting a type-safe pattern to build single page applications (SPA) using pure JavaScript/TypeScript without transpiling JSX or SASS, or connecting events defined in HTML-like files with handlers in JS/TS files.
+Provides a simple factory to create HTML elements/tags, and a few simple components built this way, promoting a type-safe pattern to build single page applications (SPA) using pure JavaScript/TypeScript without transpiling HTML-like syntax.

 ## Create tags with HTML-like structure/indents